 Are you on our email alert list?
 We do not sell or otherwise share your email address.
 We issue infrequent updates and alerts of interest to lake residents.
 If you would like to be included, simply send your email request to firstname.lastname@example.org .

 LAKE RULES...
 Have you read them?
 You must be familiar with and abide by the Rules or you could be banned from the lake.
-The Rules are on this website on the page Lake Rules and Maps.
+The Official Rules are on this website on the page Rules of the Lake.

 The lake stage is based on the overflow at the weir on the west end of the dam.
 Zero is the level at which water will begin to flow over the lip of the weir. -6.0 means the lake must rise 6 inches to reach the lip of the weir. +6.0 would mean the water will continue to flow into the weir until the lake level drops 6 inches.
 (This information will be updated from time to time, but not necessarily daily or weekly.)

 * Note: Weather information below is current.
 It is updated every three seconds.
 The weather station is located in Lakeland Estates.
-This information will NOT display properly on iPhones/iPads since Apple does not support Flash.
+This information will NOT display properly on iPhones/iPads since the app requires Flash and Apple does not support Flash.

 iPhone & iPad users can download a free app from the App Store called Thermo-Hygrometer which uses the current information from this site.